 Once your evaluation is completed, we’ll review your results and establish a care plan to work on your nerve issues.

-We also provide the following medical and wellness services at Optimum Health Rehab.
+We also provide the following services at Optimum Health Rehab.

 - Personal Injury Treatment

 - Weight Loss Program